Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Introduction

 Wide binaries are crucial tools for constraining the properties of dark matter substructure in the Solar neighborhood \citep{ramirez2022constraining} and in satellite galaxies \citep{penarrubia2016wide}, for ruling out the existence of MACHOs \citep{bahcall1985maximum, yoo2004end}, and for testing alternative theories of gravity \citep{hernandez2012wide, pittordis2019testing}.
 Such constraints are possible because wide binaries are simple dynamical systems which respond in a predictable way to gravitational forces, whether due to coherent Galactic tides or random scattering from stars, gas clouds, or substructure \citep{Weinberg1987, jiang2010evolution}.

-However, most dynamical studies of wide binaries in the literature have focused on the same metric: the binaries' semimajor axis (or rather, separation) distribution; or, even more crudely, the maximum separation distance of surviving binaries.
+Most dynamical studies of wide binaries in the literature have focused on the same metric: the binaries' semimajor axis (or rather, separation) distribution; or, even more crudely, the maximum separation distance of surviving binaries.
 In the past this approach was justified, since observations were unable to probe any other characteristic.
-However, in the age of GAIA we can perform (statistical) measurements of the binaries' internal phase space distribution functions (DFs), in particular their eccentricity DF, and combine this with measurements of their component masses, ages, Galactocentric kinematics, and more (e.g. \citealt{el2021million}).
+However, in the age of GAIA, we can perform (statistical) measurements of the binaries' \textit{internal} phase space distribution functions (DFs), in particular their eccentricity DF, and combine this with measurements of their component masses, ages, Galactocentric kinematics, and more (e.g. \citealt{el2021million}).

 Crucially for this work, \cite{Tokovinin2020-go} and \cite{Hwang21} found that wide binaries (defined as those with projected separations $\geq 10^3$\,AU) have a superthermal eccentricity distribution, i.e. there is a strong enhancement at high $e$, and a corresponding deficit at low $e$, compared to the thermal distribution $P_\mathrm{th}(e) = 2e$.
 In fact, \cite{Hwang21} found that the binaries with separations $\sim 10^3$\,AU were \textit{even more superthermal} than those with separations $\sim 10^4$\,AU.
 The origin of these superthermal DFs is not understood.
-Another unexplained observation is that ``twin'' wide binaries (those whose components have very similar masses) are almost all very eccentric, with $e > 0.95$ \citep{hwang2022wide}.
-By combining various measurements of this kind, we should be able to place strong constraints on the properties of the Galactic environment in which wide binaries evolve, and/or on the formation mechanism(s) of the wide binaries themselves \citep{kouwenhoven2010formation, reipurth2012formation, lee2017formation, penarrubia2021creation}.
+Another unexplained observation is that ``twin'' wide binaries (those whose components have very similar masses) are almost all very eccentric, with $e \gtrsim 0.95$ \citep{hwang2022wide}.
+By combining various measurements of this kind, we should be able to place strong constraints on the properties of the Galactic environment in which wide binaries evolve, and/or on the formation mechanism(s) of the wide binaries themselves \citep{kouwenhoven2010formation, reipurth2012formation, lee2017formation, penarrubia2021creation, Rozner2023}.